PyCoder913/Notes/README.md

 ## 🧠 Purpose

 This repository is a living archive of my mathematical explorations—developed through coursework, self-study, and discussions with peers and professors.
-Mostly, the emphasis on definitions, theorems, proofs, and examples.
+Mostly, the emphasis of each document is on definitions, theorems, proofs, and examples.

 ---